This post may contain affiliate links. I will receive a small commission if you use these links.

 Chiang Mai Night market

 In the evening, there are several night markets to explore around Chiang Mai, but the best and most well known market is the Chiang Mai Sunday night market.
 Every Sunday at 6pm, several of the streets in the centre of Chiang Mai’s old city are closed to traffic and are taken over by market stalls.
 You can find everything here!
 There’s live music, street food stalls, arts, craft, jewellery and clothes.
 It is also a great place to treat yourself to a foot massage after all that walking!
-Without a doubt, experiencing the Sunday night market is the best thing to do in Chiang Mai.
+Without a doubt, experiencing the Sunday night market is the best thing to do in Chiang Mai and one for your Thailand bucket list.

 Day 2: Take a day trip to Doi Inthanon National Park